 Rome sees thousands of visitors each year so ticket lines for top sites and museums can be very long.
-Nobody wants to spend their vacation standing in line but luckily tickets can be bought in advance to allow you to skip the ticket lines.
+The number of visitors allowed inside is limited in most sites, too, so you may need to buy tickets to be assured of entrance.
 These are the 3 most important tickets to buy before you go to Rome:

 Roman Colosseum Tickets

 The ancient Colosseum is Rome’s most visited site and it can be very crowded.
-If you buy a ticket in advance, it will have a specific entrance time so you can skip the ticket line and go straight to the security line to enter.
-All visitors must go through security, even those with skip the line or tour tickets, but having a ticket will save you from the long ticket line.
-Your ticket, called the Colosseum and Roman Forum pass, also includes entrance to the Roman Forum and Palatine Hill which you can visit any time within 48 hours.
+When you buy a ticket in advance, it will have a specific entrance time so you can skip the ticket line and go straight to the security line to enter.
+All visitors must go through security.
+Your Colosseum ticket also includes entrance to the Roman Forum and Palatine Hill which you can visit any time within 24 hours.

 Vatican Museums and Sistine Chapel

 A visit to Rome often includes seeing the Vatican Museums and Sistine Chapel which see about 5 million visitors a year.
-Because the huge complex is so popular the ticket lines are very long.
+Because the huge complex is so popular the ticket lines can be extremely long, sometimes several hours.

 The Vatican Museums are huge and almost always very crowded so it’s a good idea to book a tour to have someone guide you through the highlights (and skip the ticket line).
-But for best experience is to take a before or after hours tour.
-The Roman Guy’s Privileged Entrance Tour gets you in one hour before the museums open to the public but the ultimate experience is the Vatican Under the Stars Private Tour.
-Being a guest on an after-hours tour with The Roman Guy was truly a once-in-a-lifetime experience that I’ll never forget.
+For the best experience, take a before or after hours tour.
+Explore Vatican Tours with Walks of Italy.

 While there’s no ticket line to avoid, reservations are mandatory to visit the Borghese Gallery.
 Entrances are every 2 hours.
 The number of guests allowed to be inside is limited so when your 2 hours are up, you need to exit.
 It’s recommended to be at the museum 30 minutes before your reserved time in order to be assured of entrance.